 You might be wondering – why Russian?
 Why not some other language?
 Well, darling.
 Chekhov!
 Dostoyevsky.
 Tolstoy.
 Stanislavski.
 Balanchine.
 Tchaikovsky.
 Vodka!
 Need I say more?

-*Okay, the above explanation is pompous bull – of the authors mentioned, I’ve not completed a single book.
+*Okay, the above explanation is absolute bull – of the authors mentioned, I’ve not completed a single book.
 But I dated a Russian for four long years and deeply envied his effortless bilingualism and that feeling remained with me even after we separated.
-About six years ago I taught myself to reach Russian Cyrillic when I stumbled upon a PDF of an old textbook originally intended for use in the military.
-So I can read it pretty well, but that’s proven to be quite useless as being able to sound out a word doesn’t equate to actually knowing what that word means.
-Not to mention grasping the intricacies of grammar!
+About six years ago I taught myself to read Russian Cyrillic when I stumbled upon a PDF of an old textbook originally intended for use in the military.
+So I can read it pretty well, but that’s proven quite useless as being able to sound out a word doesn’t equate to actually knowing what the word means.
+Not to mention, grasping the intricacies of grammar!
 Oy.
 I should note that I do speak Spanish, but as far as I’m concerned, Spanish is (or should be) America’s second language, so I don’t really count it.

 And I don’t just want to speak Russian!
 I want to be a polyglot – I make no secret of that.
 When I was in high school I spent a summer at Yale and was housed amongst a gaggle of very rich European girls – all of whom would slip in and out of two, sometimes three different languages when conversing with one another.
 As an American, I was in awe of this.
 I’ve long since decided that I want to have a solid grasp of Russian, Arabic and French.
 Then who knows, maybe Chinese or Korean.

 See?
 I set attainable goals for myself.
 Although maybe I should do my laundry first…